-10 Things Not to Say at the Thanksgiving Table, and What to Say Instead
+10 Things You Shouldn't Say at the Thanksgiving Table, and What to Say Instead

 Featured Member Post

 Two topics seem to dominate the morning shows during Thanksgiving week: what is the most fattening thing on the table, and how to create the most decadent holiday menu.
 Is it just me, or does it seem counterproductive to dish on the heart-attack-inducing fat and calories in sausage stuffing while also talking about how to make the very best stuffing?

 Image by vxla via Flickr

 No matter, though, because you've got way bigger problems than creating the most succulent turkey while subsequently keeping the button on your pants from popping off and dinging someone in the neck.
 You actually have to sit at a table and converse with people.

 I know, I know -- you almost forgot that part, didn't you?
 Most people do.
 Everyone is so caught up in ironing napkins and fretting over burned pie crusts that by the time the actual celebration hits, there is a table full of guests ready to eat, drink and be conversational and then -- whoops -- conversation turns to confrontation.
 It's like magic.
 Dark, spooky magic.